monachgrievings/monachgrievings/README.md

  !!
-I DO NOT FRIEND OR FOLLOW PEOPLE UNDER 16+ , PLEASE INFORM ME OF YOUR AGE BEFORE DOING TRYING SO!! <br>also DO NOT copy any of my skins
+I DO NOT FRIEND OR FOLLOW PEOPLE UNDER 16+ , PLEASE INFORM ME OF YOUR AGE BEFORE DOING TRYING SO!! <br> all socials are 16+ still also DO NOT copy any of my skins
 <br> ALL art credit goes to https://x.com/naenae_png
 <p align="center">
 <img src=https://files.catbox.moe/7lgrxz.png